-Impacts from a tornado may include but are not limited to damaged or destroyed personal property including vehicles, damaged or destroyed agricultural, residential, commercial, and industrial buildings.
+Impacts from a tornado may include but are not limited to damaged or destroyed personal property including vehicles, damaged or destroyed agricultural, residential, commercial, and industrial buildings, and loss of power.
 Crops may be damaged or destroyed.
 Pets and livestock may be injured or killed by tornados or flying debris.
 Pets and livestock may escape due to damaged or destroyed structures and fences.